-- A possible cause for the apparent differences in timing between the western sector (ZFT: Late Permian, AFT: Jurassic) and the eastern sector (ZFT: Late Triassic, AFT: Late Cretaceous) might be attributed to the NW-SE prograding Late Permian to Mesozoic depositional system (e.g., Meyer, 1989; Peterek et al., 1997; Schröder et al., 1997) in combination with differential exhumation across the Cham Fault.
-Based on the above-mentioned gap of ca. 45 Myrs between two ZFT data points close to 595 the village of Winklarn, Meyer (1989) placed the basin margin during the Triassic close to this locality.
-From this interpretation, we conclude that also large parts of the southeastern margin of the Mesozoic basin most likely have been controlled by the Cham Fault, which, in turn, resulted in a larger sedimentary cover and the partial resetting particularly of AFT ages towards the west of the Cham Fault.
-This interpretation is in accordance with the AFT data towards the east of the Cham Fault, 600 where most sample sites are thought to have been covered only with an insignificant (<200 m) or, in parts, even completely absent-lacking sediment thicknesses ary cover (Vamvaka et al., 2014).
-The younger AFT ages to the east of the Cham Fault could thereby be explained by enhanced exhumation during Late Cretaceous inversion tectonics (e.g., Kley and Voigt, 2008; Vojet et al., 2021).
-As evidenced by the thermochronological record, thrusting of basement blocks led to km-scale exhumation of numerous basement domains in Central Europe during this time (von Eynatten et al., 2021).
-The generally higher 605 elevation to the east of the Cham Fault might be a remnant of this tectonic impulse.
-In addition, the NW-SE increasing thicknesses of Upper Cretaceous sediments in the "Regensburg-Straubing Trough" in front of the Danube Shear Zone (Führer, 1978; Unger and Risch, 1991) imply a more intense reactivation of the southeastern segment of the Danube Shear Zone.
-This also supports an enhanced Late Cretaceous exhumation of the adjacent area to the north of this fault segment (i.e., domains A1, B, and C1).
-If we assume only an insignificant sedimentary cover during the Late Cretaceous in the study area ("1 km), subsequent vertical displacement along the Cham Fault must have been greater than 1 km (Vamvaka et al., 2014) 610 and was probably in the range of 1.5 to 2 km.
-In fact, even the formation of syn tectonic Permian basins along the north - western segments of the Pfahl and Danube shear zones (Schröder, 1988; Peterek et al., 1996) might have been guided by the Cham Fault.
+A possible cause for the apparent differences in timing between the western sector (ZFT: Late Permian, AFT: Jurassic) and the eastern sector (ZFT: Late Triassic, AFT: Late Cretaceous) might be attributed to the NW-SE prograding Late Permian to Mesozoic depositional system (e.g., Meyer, 1989; Peterek et al., 1997; Schröder et al., 1997).
+Based on the above-mentioned gap of ca. 45 Myrs between two ZFT data points close to the village of Winklarn, Meyer (1989) placed the basin margin during the Triassic close to this locality.
+From this interpretation, we conclude that large parts of the southeastern margin of the Mesozoic basin most likely have been controlled by the Cham Fault, which, in turn, resulted in a larger sedimentary cover and the partial resetting particularly of AFT ages towards the west of the Cham Fault.
+This interpretation is in accordance with the AFT data towards the east of the Cham Fault, where most sample sites are thought to have been covered only with an insig-575 nificant (<200 m) or, in parts, even completely absent sedimentary cover (Vamvaka et al., 2014).
+In fact, even the formation of syn-tectonic Permian basins along the northwestern segments of the Pfahl and Danube shear zones (Schröder, 1988; Peterek et al., 1996) might have been guided by the Cham Fault.